MicrosoftDocs/power-automate-docs/articles/minit/data-types-custom-metrics.md

 - enduser
 ---

-# List of data types - custom metrics
+# List of data types for custom metrics

-The following table lists the custom metrics data types.
+The following table lists the data types for custom metrics.

 | Data type | Description | Allowed value range |
 | - | - | - |